 Occasionally, the plant can get affected by diseases causing root rot and leaf spots.

-One of the common conditions that cause the damping off (or death) of young emerging seedlings of black cohosh is Rhizoctonia Solani.
+One of the common conditions that cause the damping off (or death) of young emerging seedlings of black cohosh is the fungus Rhizoctonia Solani.

 Planting in well-drained soils can help in disease prevention.

 Control it by changing the site of the plantation.

 Leaf spots can reduce the growth of roots, which then will cause premature defoliation of Cimicifuga.